tanyaryabov/ML/Recommendation_System/README.md

 <p>Usual Suspects, The (1995)</p>

 ### Movie Recommendation Engine Development with SVD:
-Collaborative filtering one using the SVD ( Singular Vector Decomposition ) technique:

 I used python Surprise package that has a set of built-in algorithms and datasets for you to play with.
 I used dataset movielens-100k.
+Surprise provides a convenient way to do cross validation by dividing the data set into different folds right from the beginning.
+The idea behind folds is to apply cross validation to the data where training is done on all folds except one and results scoring is done on the remaining fold.